 - Pre 16 transport is free

-- 16-19 approximately £830
+- 16-19 check on application

 - Post 19 transport is free

 Denied Special Arranged Transport

 If a young person is denied Special Arranged Transport a decision can be reviewed, which in turn can lead to a review hearing.
 This process will be different in each county.